 When we arrived in Brazil, Burdo’s friend met us in town, by the beach.
 It turns out that the town we were staying in was called Niteroi.
 It was an hour away from Copacabana by drive, and Copacabana was everywhere we wanted to be.
 That kind of sucked.
 We learned a quick lesson that Rio is huge, and you should be careful about where you’re staying.
 Be sure it’s close to where you’re doing stuff.
 We spent at least 3 hours commuting back and forth every day for the 2 weeks we were there, because the bus was slow, and the other alternative was taking a ferry across the water, and the ferry was even slower than the bus.

 The tournament required ID cards.
 We got our pictures taken, and were issued ID’s.
 These had to be with us to get into the tournament.
-Note that this isn’t something that was advertised on the American version of the website; it was kind of a surprise for both of us.
+Note that this isn’t something that was advertised on the American version of the website (that was designed by Fully-Verfied); it was kind of a surprise for both of us.
 However, we were determined to compete, so we jumped through a few hoops in order to be able to compete.
 My first match was with an American, Steve Kim.
 Steve has very technical jiu jitsu- I had actually faced him a couple of years earlier when we were both blue belts.
 I didn’t really appreciate that 2 of the only Americans in the division (there were probably 70 competitors in our division, purple middle) were paired off in the first round- we found that suspiciously convenient, in fact- but I was focused on competing.
 Nevertheless, Steve had the better game plan, and he beat me on points.
 That was it; I was out.
 The adrenaline dump left me exhausted for the weekend, but not too exhausted to enjoy some of the best tournament jiu jitsu I’ve ever witnessed, in person or otherwise.

 I took the rest of the time to enjoy training at Ricardo de la Riva’s academy in Copacabana.
 We trained with De la Riva five days, then with Marcelo Alonso on a couple days.
 De la Riva showed slick jiu jitsu, and we rolled with black belts.
 It was great.
 One thing that influenced my teaching style was the amount of techniques De la Riva showed: one per day.
 Each technique built off the previous day’s technique or related to it by position.
 This concept of learning via intensive positional study was entirely new to me, and I’m glad I could experience it from a living legend at his academy.